 The outside of the Ethnic Sandwich Shop.

-Built at 1438 S 13th St as a Dairy Queen around 1956, it became the Ethnic Sandwich Shop in 1977.
+Built at 1438 South 13th Street as a Dairy Queen around 1956, it became the Ethnic Sandwich Shop in 1977.
 The tiny shop was founded by Alfred and Karen Orsi.
-Alfred is son of Alfonso Orsi who founded Orsi’s Italian Bakery.
-Popular with the lunchtime crowd, it wasn’t open on weekends or into the evenings.
-The shop offered various sandwiches such as the french dip, polish sausage, philly, corned beef, hot beef, meatball, cold deli sandwiches, spaghetti and lasagna.
-It offered no indoor seating but it did have a few tables outside although most prefered to eat in the comfort of their car or truck if not taking it back to the office.
+Alfred was the son of Alfonso Orsi, who founded Orsi’s Italian Bakery.
+Popular with the lunchtime crowd, it was not open on weekends or into the evenings.
+The shop offered various sandwiches such as the French dip, Polish sausage, Philly, corned beef, hot beef, meatball, and cold deli sandwiches, as well as spaghetti and lasagna.
+It offered no indoor seating but did have a few tables outside, although most customers preferred to eat in the comfort of their car or truck if not taking their order back to the office.

 The order counter inside the Ethnic Sandwich Shop.